GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Introduction

-We envisage our novel GP-BART framework being particularly appropriate for spatial data where smoothness in space is expected for certain covariate combinations, and thus useful in situations where Gaussian processes are commonly used \citep[e.g.,][]{banerjee2008gaussian,gelfand2016spatial,andugula2017gaussian,xie2018integrated}.
-For situations where the trees contain split rules over spatial variables, we introduce a further novelty to allow for rotated splits.
-Traditional tree-based models can be interpreted as hyper-rectangles since each one of the nodes is given in parallel-axis directions.
-This behavior leads to a staircase decision boundary which can inhibit the model's ability to approximate true boundaries. \citeauthor{garcia2007nonlinear}\citep{garcia2007nonlinear} propose non-linear projections of the tree models used in ensemble approaches to overcome this limitation, while \citeauthor{menze2011oblique} describe an oblique forest model which selects optimal oblique directions using linear discriminant analysis \citep{menze2011oblique}.
-More recently, \citeauthor{blaser2016random} proposed random rotation ensembles where the direction of rotation is selected randomly, yielding a more general decision boundary.
-In our GP-BART approach, the randomness from the rotated splitting rules permits the tree search to explore a wider sample space of the tree distribution and avoid poor mixing \citep{wu2007bayesian}.
-The rotation moves can also be interpreted as another way to represent and model complex interactions among pairs of continuous variables and should not be seen as strictly restricted to spatial variables.
-Figure \ref{fig:graphical_bart} summarises the main idea of our proposed statistical model, highlighting the modified terminal node priors and the rotated splitting rules.
+We envisage our novel GP-BART framework being particularly suited for spatial data where smoothness in space is expected for certain covariate combinations, and thus useful in situations where GPs are commonly used \citep[e.g.,][]{banerjee2008gaussian,gelfand2016spatial,andugula2017gaussian,xie2018integrated}.
+As well as GPs, we introduce a further novelty to~\mbox{allow} for rotated splits.
+Traditional tree-based models can be interpreted as hyper-rectangles since each node is given in parallel-axis directions.
+This behavior leads to a staircase decision boundary which can inhibit the model's ability to approximate true boundaries. \citet{garcia2007nonlinear} propose non-linear projections of the tree models used in ensemble approaches to overcome this limitation, while \citet{menze2011oblique} describe an oblique forest model which selects optimal oblique directions using linear discriminant analysis.
+More recently, \citet{blaser2016random} proposed random rotation ensembles where the direction of rotation is selected randomly, yielding a more general decision boundary.
+In the GP-BART framework, the incorporation of random projections on various directions allows for splitting rules that are not limited to exclusively parallel axes.
+This flexibility enables the tree search algorithm to explore a broader sample space of the tree distribution, aiming to mitigate the issue of poor mixing \citep{wu2007bayesian}.
+The rotation moves can also be interpreted as another way to represent and model complex interactions among variables and should not be seen as strictly restricted to spatial features.